-We were delighted by in the interest in our last blog about sleep – Top Tips for a Great Night’s Sleep - written by sleep therapist, Max Kirsten.
+We were delighted by the interest in our last blog about sleep – Top Tips for a Great Night’s Sleep - written by sleep therapist, Max Kirsten.
 Following the same theme and after many years of sleeping badly Iffley Road co-founder, Claire offers her thoughts on how to beat insomnia.

 Please note that Claire is not a professional sleep therapist so these tips are based on tried-and-tested methods and may not work for everyone.